bcaffo/LittleInferenceBook/LeanPub/06_common.md

 29 + 4.73 \times 1.645 = 36.78.
 {/$$}

-Or alternatively, we could simply type `r qnorm(.95, 29, 4.73)` in R.
+Or alternatively, we could simply type 36.7801577 in R.

 Now let's reverse the process.
 Imaging asking what's the probability that a randomly drawn subject from this population has a BMI less than 24.27?